venkatnetha/EthIstanbul-Hack/README.md

 # This project is done as part of the EthIstanbul Hackathon - EthGlobal #

-# The contract is deployed in the scroll test net
+# The contract is deployed on the scroll test net

 https://sepolia.scrollscan.dev/address/0x04086887ED74eb41C27889556519c445db5a369C#code